-- (i) The effects of a significant financing component have not been adjusted for contracts which the Group expects, at contract inception, that the period between when the Group transfers a promised good or service to the customer and when the customer pays for that good or service will be one year or less. - (ii) The Group applied the portfolio approach in determining the learning period of the customers given that the effect of applying a portfolio approach to a group of learners' behaviors would not differ materially from considering each one of them individually. - (iii) The Group expenses the costs to obtain a contract as incurred when the expected amortization period is one year or less.
+- (i) The effects of a significant financing component have not been adjusted for contracts which the Group expects, at contract inception, that the period between when the Group transfers a promised good or service to the customer and when the customer pays for that good or service will be one year or less. - (ii) The Group expenses the costs to obtain a contract as incurred when the expected amortization period is one year or less.